Skip to main content

 };

-Multiple backlight LEDs
+Multiple Backlight LEDs

 It is possible to control multiple backlight LEDs at the same time.
 This is useful if, for example, you have a Caps Lock LED connected to a different pin and you want it to be part of the backlight.